geoffgould.net

 A lot of times in my life I have been "lucky," in that generally I am able to arrive at solutions to problems (or cirumstances present to me opportunities) that I jokingly calling "pulling out of my hat."
 Badger Luck mostly is the positive luck other people suddenly seem to acquire when in my proximity and/or being a good friend (eg "This is why we have a Badger").
 It almost could be called Badger Karma, as the reverse has happened as well.

 On the reverse, people who have Done Me Wrong have suffered some impressive karmic backlash.
-Many people snarl over wrongdoings done against them: when such are done against me I Know they'll Get Theirs.
+Many people snarl over wrongdoings done against them: when such are done against me I Know they'll Get Theirs without my having to do anything against them myself.

 Back to top of page